plotly/plotly.github.io/_posts/fundamentals/2015-04-23-embed-plotly-graphs.md

  - title: Embed on WordPress
    sub-steps:
     - copy: "WordPress doesn’t support our HTML code or iframes, but we’ve come up with an easy solution for you.
-We developed a [WordPress plugin](https://wordpress.org/plugins/wp-plotly) which makes it easy to embed Plotly graphs direct from WordPress's admin."
+We developed a [WordPress plugin](https://wordpress.org/plugins/wp-plotly) which makes it easy to embed Chart Studio graphs direct from WordPress's admin."
     - copy: "Don't forget to check out our WordPress blog called [Modern Data](http://moderndata.plot.ly/)!"
 ---